api3dao/operations-deprecated/README.md

 - Managed feeds
 - Pricing parameters

-### APIs
+### APIs — `/data/apis`

-`/data/apis/{apiName}`

-Hosts one directory per API, where the directory name is the API Name.
+`/data/apis` hosts one directory per API, where the directory name is the sanitized API Name.

-Hosts API integration, deployment and service-related data about a specific API.
-The contents of this directory should refer to the first-party deployment, i.e., do not push your third-party deployment data here.

 #### API Metadata